glamorous-chi/betahouse/README.md

 - GitHub - (https://github.com/glamorous-chi)

 ## Acknowledgments
 This is our final project for the online internship which we had to complete in a week, it was so stressful, but was absolutely worth it.
-COding is hard, not gonna lie.
+Coding is hard, not gonna lie.
+All the same, thanks to the TSA internship team!